Ereburg/gulp-lightweight/README.md

 # Gulp Lightweight
 This is starter template for HTML development.
-It includes Sass/SCSS, JS, HTML and images compilers.
+It includes Sass/SCSS, JS, HTML compilers and image compressors.

 ### How to use:
 All output files already are compressed, prefixed, minified and renamed.